Mohamedalimabrouki/mohamedaliportfolio/README_DEV.md

 ## Image pipeline

 The Sharp-based pipeline lives in `tools/image-pipeline.mjs` and reads every JPG/PNG in `assets/`.
 It trims borders, applies attention-based crops, and emits AVIF/WEBP/JPEG renditions (320–1600px width) alongside `content/assets-manifest.json`.
 Run it whenever raw assets change.

+## Sitemap generator

+`npm run build:sitemap` rewrites `sitemap.xml` using the base URL from `content/config.json` and every slug in `content/projects.json`.
+Execute it after adding or removing projects so search crawlers stay in sync.

 ## Internationalisation